The name Delafleurey is from that region of northern France called Normandy

 Notable amongst the family in this period was Jean Fleury (or Florin) (died 1527), a 16th-century French naval officer and privateer, best known for the capture of two out of the three Spanish galleons carrying the Aztec treasure from Mexico to Spain

 in 1522.
-According to Forbes, he was the sixth...
-Another 65 words (5 lines of text) are included under the topic Early Delafleurey Notables in all our PDF Extended History products and printed products wherever possible.
+According to Forbes, he was the sixth highest earning pirate who had a wealth...
+Another 58 words (4 lines of text) are included under the topic Early Delafleurey Notables in all our PDF Extended History products and printed products wherever possible.